jhpce-jhu/jhpce_mkdocs/docs/ourtools/wishlist.md

 ## last-modified dates on documents
 This might be provided by multiple plugins out in the world.
 The one that might be the most common is "git-revision-date-localized"

+## Glossary
+There's a way to create a document which is automatically updated when people define [abbrieviations](features.md#abbrieviations).